Category: 2. ME – In For Repairs

 Momo (Nederland, TX)

-Camila Rose (Pearland, TX)
+Camila Rose (Sugarland, TX)

 Camila Rose, 3 yrs., 12 lb.s is completing her mom duties by this weekend.
 Sadly she tested positive for heartworm disease, so it will be a few months before she is ready for adoption.